MGM faces fight from local players to build Maryland casino

-LOS ANGELES (Reuters) - MGM Resorts International is battling to expand to Maryland even as race track owners and local casino operators try to block the international gaming giant from opening in the state.
+LOS ANGELES, Aug 15 (Reuters) - MGM Resorts International is battling to expand to Maryland even as race track owners and local casino operators try to block the international gaming giant from opening in the state.

 Both Maryland’s House of Delegates and Senate voted to approve new gaming expansion legislation on Wednesday that would open competitive bidding for a sixth gaming license in the state’s Prince George’s County.